National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Department of Commerce.

 In conclusion, we find that the petitioner has failed to provide substantial information that the Southwest Atlantic population of sandtiger sharks may qualify as a DPS under the discreteness and significance criteria of our joint DPS Policy.
 As such, we deny the petitioner's request to list the Southwest Atlantic subpopulation of C. taurus as threatened or endangered because the available information in our files and provided by the petitioner suggests it is not a “species” eligible for listing under the ESA.

 Cetorhinus maximus, commonly referred to as the basking shark, is the second largest shark species (reaching lengths of 10 m) and is circumglobal in distribution (Compagno, 2001), observed in boreal to tropical waters (Skomal et al., 2009; Compagno, 2001).
 Seasonal changes in abundance have been noted for the species, as well as strong sexual segregation in parts of its range (NMFS, 2010).
 Tagging studies in the Atlantic have discovered that this species is capable of large, trans-oceanic, and trans-equatorial migrations, and may occasionally dive to meso-pelagic depths (200 to 1000 m) (Gore et al., 2008; Skomal et al., 2009).
 These sharks are filter-feeders and are commonly observed foraging at the surface on zooplankton (NMFS, 2010).
-The petitioner requests that we list both the North Pacific subpopulation as well as the Northeast Atlantic subpopulation of basking sharks as threatened or endangered, asserting that these subpopulations satisfy both the “discreteness” and “significance” requirements under our DPS policy, and thus qualify as DPSs.
+The petitioner requests that we list both the North Pacific subpopulation as well as the Northeast Atlantic subpopulation of basking sharks as threatened or Start Printed Page 69390endangered, asserting that these subpopulations satisfy both the “discreteness” and “significance” requirements under our DPS policy, and thus qualify as DPSs.

 For both subpopulations, the petitioner claims that these populations are discrete because they are geographically isolated from other populations of the taxon.
 The petitioner cites a statement in the IUCN assessments (Fowler, 2009a; 2009b) which reads: “[t]he different morphological characteristics of Basking Sharks in the Pacific and the north and south Atlantic oceans are not thought to indicate separate species (Compagno 1984), but are geographically isolated subpopulations.”
 The petitioner uses this quote as the only source of information to support the claim of discreteness through geographic isolation.
 In addition, the petitioner uses the above statement as the only support to show that these two subpopulations are also significant to the species.
 According to the petitioner, the geographic isolation mentioned in the quote is evidence that loss of either subpopulation would result in a significant gap in the range of the taxon, and the morphological differences mentioned in the quote is evidence that the subpopulations are markedly different from other populations of the species based on genetic characteristics.
 However, the IUCN assessments from which this quote is taken (Fowler, 2009a; 2009b) do not provide any details regarding the different morphological characteristics, such as what they are or which populations exhibit these traits, or explain how these apparent differences indicate geographic isolation.
 In addition, we reviewed the information on C. maximus presented in Compagno (1984a) and found no discussion of morphological differences between the Pacific and the north and south Atlantic basking shark populations.